apiobuild/platform/content/blog/starting-an-online-store-with-chopin-and-instagram.md

 hide: true
 ---

 The first step to start an online business is to create a website.
 This involves getting a domain, hiring developers, creating contents and more.
 That’s a lot of work and investment before you can even put your products online.
 Many small business owners turn to social media (mostly [Facebook](https://www.facebook.com/) and [Instagram](https://www.instagram.com/)) to build up their brand.
-It’s free, easy, and most people åre already familiar with these platforms. **Our online store creator [Chopin](https://telescope.apiobuild.com/app/chopin) shares these benefits and can join forces with Instagram to help you create an online store with your Instagram posts.**
+It’s free, easy, and most people are already familiar with these platforms. **Our online store creator [Chopin](https://telescope.apiobuild.com/app/chopin) shares these benefits and can join forces with Instagram to help you create an online store with your Instagram posts.**

 🛍️[Read more: why you don\'t need to hire developers now](https://apiobuild.com/blog/build-a-website-for-your-business-what-do-you-need/)